InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 Download required waterbody shapefile and store in the subfolder called data within folder containing the notebooks you downloaded.

 * MN_Lakes.shp (https://prd-tnm.s3.amazonaws.com/StagedProducts/Hydrography/NHD/State/Shape/NHD_H_Minnesota_State_Shape.zip)
+## Note: There is a link provided within the script for downloading the waterbody shapefiles, but you will need to extract them into your project data sub directory.

 ## Check Yourself: